RVNC Investors Have Opportunity to Lead Revance Therapeutics, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-4, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC).
+BENSALEM, Pa., Jan.
+10, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Revance Therapeutics, Inc. ("Revance" or the "Company") (NASDAQ: RVNC).

 Class Period: November 25, 2019 – October 11, 2021